North Stirlings

 The locality is predominantly used for broadacre farming, wool production, and cropping, with the dramatic peaks of the Stirling Range providing a striking backdrop to the north.
 The nearby town of Kojonup provides the closest services, while Albany — roughly 100 kilometres to the south — serves as the main regional centre for healthcare, education, and retail.
 North Stirlings suits those seeking complete remoteness, open skies, and a working rural lifestyle in one of WA's most scenic regions.

-North Stirlings falls under postcode 6338 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warren-Blackwood (South West) electorate.
+North Stirlings falls under postcode 6338 and is governed by the Albany Council (Local Government Area).
+For federal elections, residents vote in the electorate of Forrest, while state elections fall under the Warren-Blackwood (South West) electorate.

 📍 Location